avabs/avabs.github.io/AZ-204/Azure_Storage.md

         - Block level storage volumes
         - Provides storage capabilites for the VMs
         - Just like a physical disks - HDD, SDD disks
+- Containers could be created in order to further categorize data into these above storage types
 #### Azure Blob Storage
     - Hierarchy of the blob - Storage Account >> Container  >> Blob
     - Containers withing blob storage are used to organize the blobs just like directories.